 This lovely jewelry company partners with Gems Uncovered and donates 40% of every purchase to the fight against human trafficking.
 You can read more about them and get to know the owner in my blog feature at this link.

-The following companies are ones that I’ve researched and wouldn’t hesitate to purchase through.
+The following companies are ones that I’ve researched and wouldn’t hesitate to purchase from.
 Many are ones that I will likely purchase from in the future.
 I wanted to include them with links should their products interest you.
 This list will continue to grow as I learn more.